 Wist: When I was a student at university I saw a reporter in a news TV station doing very good investigative reporting.
 At that time, I told myself that one day I will be like them.
 When I had the chance to become a TV journalist, I did not hesitate.

 EM: What are the challenges for you working in Thailand especially with current Social-Politico situations?
 What’s the major threat now?

 Wist: Reporting in Thailand after the military took over the country was quite difficult especially if you were covering political issues.
 Three-year ago, I presented a documentary titled “one year after the coup” which focused on freedom of expression of people after the coup.
-While I was working on this topic, I got a lot of pressures from different wings of military but I did not fear to carry on with my tasks.
+While I was working on this topic, I got a lot of pressures from different wings of the military but I did not fear to carry on with my tasks.
 I completed three episodes of the series.

 After they were aired, they became the talk of the town because at that time only a few journalists dared to cover this kind of story.
 I realized that we won’t have freedom if we were scared to speak out.
-That situation have passed and from that moment on I am never scared to speak out even though at present the Junta's era still persists.
-I'm still covering political issues and also highlighting some forbidden issues.
+That situation has passed and from that moment on I am never scared to speak out even though at present the Junta’s era still persists.
+I’m still covering political issues and also highlighting some forbidden issues.

-EM:.
-How can online distribution help your work, and what are your thoughts on online and offline distribution?
+EM: How can online distribution help your work, and what are your thoughts on online and offline distribution?

 EM: I knew the influence of social media after the 2014 coup in Thailand.
 After the military Junta took power from the elected government on May 22, 2014, all TV channels were ordered to stop broadcasting.
 The National Council for Peace and Order (NCPO) took control of broadcast media.
-At that time, I used social media for reporting the forbidden situation to public and they went viral for the Thai community.
+At that time, I used social media for reporting the forbidden situation to the public and they went viral for the Thai community.

 I think reporting online is a free platform that I can use without paying.
-It is the best way to use whenever the main stream media are under the control of the government.
+It is the best way to use whenever the mainstream media are under the control of the government.